Moxa CVE-2025-1977, CVE-2025-2026: Multiple Vulnerabilities in NPort 6100-G2/6200-G2 Series

 Do now

-WORKAROUNDDisable or restrict the MCC (Moxa CLI Configuration) tool if not actively used for remote management
+WORKAROUNDDisable or restrict the MCC (Moxa CLI Configuration) tool if it is not required for normal operations

 Schedule — requires maintenance window